 Another aspect of the front-end is the login page for existing users.
 Once logged in, users will be able to access all the course content that they signed up for.

 The back-end is the admin area for the administrator(s) and instructor(s) of the course.

 The admin area allows for easy uploading and organization of the course content.
 It also allows for management and often progress tracking of the users.

 You can put together a great suite of learning materials, but they must be organized and presented in a meaningful way to make the most impact.
 Learning management systems will force you to put your materials together in a ‘start here, then go here’ way.

-With an LMS, you'll typically organize materials into a module/lesson format.
+With a modern LMS, you’ll typically organize materials into a module/lesson format.
 A module is like a chapter and a lesson is the content within it.
-To fit your content into the structure of an LMS, you'll need to have your materials broken down into modules and then have lessons within each module.
+To fit your content into the structure of an LMS, you’ll need to have your materials broken down into modules and then have lessons within each module.
 Often, an online course built on the LMS structure will offer quizzes after each module.
 This helps ensure learners are progressing and retaining the material.

 Making sure learners understand and retain the material in the course is one of the key benefits of an LMS.
 You can give learners quizzes and assessments with built-in tools.
 You can also present their score in addition to allowing administrators to track scores from the admin.
 Learners should be able to go back and see how they did on different assessments.

 In addition to quizzes and assessments, an LMS should allow learners to mark a lesson off as complete.
 As the lessons are marked off as complete, a progress bar will start moving closer to 100%.
 Some learning management systems will set minimum time limits where the user cannot mark a lesson as complete until he or she spends a certain amount of time on the lesson.